 You need to report all your income.

 As a college student, you could be earning income in all sorts of ways.
-For tax purposes, you need to report all of it.
-Taxable income comes from wages or salary.
+For tax purposes, you need to report all of them.
+Taxable income comes from wages or salaries.
 It also comes from tips or money you earn from a side-gig.
 In some cases, even your scholarship is taxable.
 The good news is, you don’t have to pay taxes on every dollar you earn.
 The amount of income tax you owe is based on your total income, minus any allowable deductions.

 Deductions are specific expenses that the IRS allows taxpayers to subtract from their total income for the year.
 Once all deductions are taken, the remaining income—also known as “taxable income”—is taxed at a determined rate.
 Almost all taxpayers are eligible to take a standard deduction.
 If you are filing as single, your standard deduction is $12,000.

 You can’t claim education tax credits if you are a dependent.